 She has a strong commitment to Nationwide’s values and mutual status, and is engaged in various aspects of the firm’s diversity and inclusion strategy.
 Anne became a CSE Trustee in 2012.

 Shantha is a product development and strategy specialist, including spending nine years in senior roles at Dyson and most recently at music tech company ROLI.
-He started his career in the civil service, first on the fast track working on renewables policy in the DTI (2002) then HM Treasury’s climate change team (including the Stern Review), Shantha went on to work for NESTA, then KPMG before joining Dyson in 2010 as Global Strategy and Product Director.
+He started his career in the civil service, first on the fast track working on renewables policy in the DTI (2002) then HM Treasury’s climate change team (including the Stern Review).
+Shantha went on to work for NESTA, then KPMG before joining Dyson in 2010 as Global Strategy and Product Director.
 He served as Dyson’s Europe Commercial Director.
 He joined ROLI as Chief Commercial Officer from 2019 before shifting to a freelance role in summer 2020.
 He has a PhD in Molecular Biology.
 Shantha was appointed to the Board in October 2018.